NGSEP/NGSEPcore/README.txt

 	-minMQ INT	: Minimum mapping quality to call an alignment unique.
 			  Default: 20

-The file(s) with alignments must be given in SAM or BAM format and the reference file in fasta format.
+The file(s) with alignments must be given in SAM, BAM or CRAM format and the reference file in fasta format.
 The output is a text file with five columns:
 - Position: 1- based from 5' to 3'
 - Number of reads with a base call different than the reference (Considering